The Pandoras: Elektra era

 Elektra A&R man Steve Pross signed the band to Elektra Records.
-The band made numerous attempts to record the album, to be titled Come Inside.
+The band made numerous attempts to record an album to be titled Come Inside.
 During this period, Blankfeld was forced from the band due to disagreements about band management, and was replaced with Kelly Dillard on drums.
-Blankfeld went on to play bass with former Enigma recording artists Wednesday Week, before forming the Billboard-charting all-female band The Rebel Pebbles.
+Blankfeld went on to play bass with former Enigma recording artists Wednesday Week, before forming the Billboard-charting all-female band the Rebel Pebbles.

-Dillard was in The Pandoras for only two months; during that time she appeared in photoshoots intended for the Elektra cover of Come Inside and recorded "Run Down Love Battery" for the album as well.
+Dillard was in the Pandoras for only two months; during that time she appeared in photoshoots intended for the Elektra cover of Come Inside and recorded "Run Down Love Battery" for the album as well.
 She was replaced on drums in November 1987 by Sheri Kaplan.

 Before the release of the LP, which had reached the test-pressing stage, Pross was let go by Elektra Records.
-As a result, the label dropped both bands he had signed — Jetboy and The Pandoras — with their respective records being withdrawn from release.
-Many of the demo recordings The Pandoras made during the Elektra-era eventually surfaced on the Psychedelic Sluts bootleg CD.
+As a result, the label dropped both bands he had signed — Jetboy and the Pandoras — with their respective records being withdrawn from release.
+Many of the demo recordings the Pandoras made during the Elektra-era eventually surfaced on the Psychedelic Sluts bootleg CD.

 Restless era

 The band continued to play live while looking for a new record deal.
 Rita D'Albert joined as a guitarist in 1988.
 The Pandoras recorded new songs and released the Rock Hard mini-LP on Restless Records.
 A video for "Run Down Love Battery" received airplay on MTV's Headbangers Ball, expanding their audience to include metal fans.

-D'Albert left The Pandoras in February 1989, just before a tour in support of Rock Hard, to join Human Drama, which had signed to RCA records.
+D'Albert left the Pandoras in February 1989, just before a tour in support of Rock Hard, to join Human Drama, which had signed to RCA Records.
 She would go on to found Lucha VaVoom in subsequent years.
-The Pandoras concert at Z Rock in Dallas, Texas was recorded for a "Coast to Coast Concert Series" broadcast.
+The Pandoras concert at Z Rock in Dallas, Texas, was recorded for a "Coast to Coast Concert Series" broadcast.
 They also made an appearance on the first episode of The Arsenio Hall Show where they performed "Run Down Love Battery."

 Billie Jo Hash joined the band on guitar for the second leg of the Rock Hard tour.
 She lasted through the summer of 1989.
-Lissa Beltri joined The Pandoras in late 1989.

-Restless Records release the Z-Rock concert as a live mini-album.
-Live Nymphomania.
+Lissa Beltri joined the Pandoras in late 1989.
+Restless Records released the Z-Rock concert as a live album, Live Nymphomania (1989).
 Pierce and bandmates were not happy with the release, though the band went out on tour promoting it for Restless.